kcarnold/cs344/content/units/01introduction/lab/index.md

 ## Step 1: Create your portfolio repo

-Go to this GitHub Classroom link and follow the instructions.
+Go to [this GitHub Classroom link](https://classroom.github.com/a/n7uoibsq) and follow the instructions.

+> We're only using GitHub Classroom to get you set up with a repo quickly.
+You don't need to save the classroom link, just your repo.

 ### Step 2: Setup your Environment